BaguetteBoiTuna/NTPU/2024-10-09-foundations-of-deep-learning.md

 - **ASI**: A level of intelligence that surpasses the collective intelligence of the smartest humans, capable of unprecedented innovations.

 The progression from Narrow AI to AGI and potentially to ASI represents a transformative shift in the development of intelligent systems, with profound implications for society, ethics, and the future of technology.

+## Feedforward Networks

+#### What is a Feedforward Network?

+A Feedforward Neural Network (FNN) is the simplest type of artificial neural network, where information flows in one direction—from the input layer, through hidden layers, to the output layer.
+There are no cycles or loops in the network, which makes it ideal for straightforward prediction tasks such as classification and regression.

+#### Key Points

+- **Single Direction Flow**: In feedforward networks, data moves only forward through the layers.
+- **No Loops**: Unlike recurrent neural networks, FNNs do not have connections that cycle back, meaning there is no memory of prior inputs.
+- **Applications**: Feedforward networks are used in tasks like:
+  - **Image Classification**: Assigning a label to an image.
+  - **Regression Analysis**: Predicting a continuous value based on input data.

+Feedforward networks form the foundation for many machine learning tasks, offering a clear and simple path from input to output.

+---

+## Back propagation networks

+### What is Backpropagation?

+Backpropagation is a learning algorithm used to train feedforward neural networks by minimizing the difference between the predicted output and the actual output.
+It works by propagating the error backward through the network and adjusting the weights to reduce the overall error.

+#### Learning Process

+1. **Forward Propagation**: The network takes in the input and processes it layer by layer to produce an output.
+2. **Loss Calculation**: The difference between the predicted output and the actual output is calculated using a loss function, such as Mean Squared Error (MSE) or Cross-Entropy Loss.
+3. **Backward Propagation**: The error is then propagated backward through the network.
+The weights are updated using an optimization technique, typically **gradient descent**, to minimize the error.
+4. **Gradient Descent**: Backpropagation uses gradients of the loss function with respect to each weight in the network to update the weights, aiming to reduce the loss in each iteration.

+Backpropagation is a crucial algorithm that allows neural networks to learn from data by adjusting their weights iteratively, ultimately improving the model's performance.